-The following table sets forth our financial assets and liabilities as of January 31, 2009 measured at fair value by level within the fair value hierarchy.
+The following table sets forth our financial assets and liabilities as of April 30, 2009 measured at fair value by level within the fair value hierarchy.
 As required by FAS 157, assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-Description Total Level 1 Level 2 Level 3
+Description Tot al Leve 11 Leve 12 Level 3

-Cash equivalents \$ 750,000 \$ 750,000 \$ - \$
+Cash equivalents \$ \$ \$ \$

-\$ 750,000 \$ 750,000 \$ - \$
+\$ \$ \$ \$

 Cash equivalents are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
-The cash equivalents that are valued based on quoted market prices in active markets are primarily U.S. Treasury securities.
+As of April 30, 2009, the Company did not have any cash equivalents that were required to be reported under FAS 157.

-On November 1, 2008, the Company adopted FAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - including an amendment of FASB Statement No. 115" ("SFAS 159").
+On November 1, 2008, the Company adopted FAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities including an amendment of FASB Statement No. 115" ("SFAS 159").
 FAS 159 provides a choice to measure many financial instruments and certain other items at fair value on specified election dates and requires disclosures about the election of the fair value option.
 Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings.
 The Company has chosen not to elect the fair value option for any financial or non-financial instruments as of the adoption date, thus the adoption of FAS 159 did not have an impact on the Company's financial position or results of operations.